jagope/apuntes/java/java12.md

 ## Switch

-switch has become an expresion which evaluates the contents of the switch to produce a result.
+Switch has become an expresion which evaluates the contents of the switch to produce a result.
 It does not impact backward compatibility.
+This is a preview feature, so be aware that it may change in future releases.
+Until it’s stabilized, don’t bet too much of your internal code on it and never publish code that uses it.
+To use it in experiments, add --enable-preview to compiler and JVM commands

 ```java
 int numLetters = switch (day) {